 - The Rhode St. Genese 36 wing airfoil is plano-convex to 16% of the thickness throughout the wing; the leading edge is very rounded, which gives it a very gentle and progressive stall.

-more than 4 Imp Gal. and it is sufficient for almost 4 flight-hours (or much more if soaring).
+contains more than 5 Imp Gal. and it is sufficient for almost 4 flight-hours (or much more if soaring).

 Dimensions & areas, weight & loadings, performances, engine: